 Character framing at end of first scene…

-…matches character framing at beginning of following scene
+…matches character framing at beginning of the following scene

 Beginning of scene camera placement

-Zoom out camera tool to reveal larger scene
+Zoom out the camera tool to reveal a larger scene